Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 Email: aipt@aipt.org

 The Canadian Bar Association (CBA) is the advocate of members of the legal profession.
-CBA administers eight-month internships for young lawyers through the Young Professionals International Internship Program.
-Interns are placed overseas and work with human rights legal organizations on issues such as women's rights, labour rights, constitutional rights, children's rights and indigenous people's rights, in Southern and Central Africa and South East Asia.
+CBA administers eight-month internships for young lawyers through the Young Professionals International Program.
+Interns are placed overseas and work with human rights legal organizations on issues such as women's rights, labour rights, constitutional rights, children's rights and indigenous people's rights, in Africa, Latin America, the Caribbean and South East Asia.

 The Canadian Bar Association